 You should aim for an ambient temperature of around 82°F (28°C) and not let this dip below 75°F (24°C).
 The hotter part of the enclosure should be between 88-92°F (31-33°C), and no warmer than 96°F (36°C).
 You can achieve this by placing a reptile heat mat or under-tank heater (UTH) underneath one-third of your enclosure.
 This must be controlled by a thermostat.
 The cooler side should be between 75-80°F (24-27°C).

 It’s a good idea to purchase two thermometers so that you can measure the temperature at each side of your enclosure.
-The most cost-effective and accurate thermostat for heat pads and heat lamps is a pulse proportional thermostat (PPT) such as iPower Digital Heat Mat Thermostat.
+The most cost-effective and accurate thermostat for heat pads and heat lamps is a pulse proportional thermostat (PPT) such as iPower Digital Heat Mat Thermostat on Amazon.
 Whereas regular thermostats turn the device on/off when a particular temperature has been reached, PPT’s send small pulses of activity to maintain the correct temperature.

 Do Ball Pythons Need a Heat Lamp?